xcottos/convector-example-supplychain-master/README.md

 lerna run client:generate
 ```

-We need now to create a file called **packages/supplychain-app/server/smartContractModels.ts** that will configure the base storage for the models and will export their names for further use in the controller client that will be described shortly:
+We need now to create a file called **packages/supplychain-app/server/smartContractModels.ts** that will export the names of the Models using the ones defined in the client directory.
+This class will be used in the controller client that will be described shortly:

 ```javascript
 import { BaseStorage } from '@worldsibu/convector-core-storage';